KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

 > OverlayScrollbars is a javascript scrollbar plugin that hides native scrollbars, provides custom styleable overlay scrollbars and keeps the native functionality and feeling.

+> This is the documentation for version `2.x`. which is currently in beta.
+You can read the version `1.x` docs [here](https://github.com/KingSora/OverlayScrollbars/tree/v1.x).

 ## Why

 I've created this plugin because I hate ugly and space consuming scrollbars.
 Similar plugins haven't met my requirements in terms of features, quality, simplicity, license or browser support.